Mike11199/applyYourSelf---Job-Tracker/README.md

 https://applyyourself-tracker-prod.herokuapp.com/landing
 </br>
 </br>
-Full stack MERN Project I created following a Udemy tutorial.
-Credit MERN Stack Course 2022 - MongoDB, Express, React and NodeJS by John Smilga.
-After completing this project and gaining a high-level view of the code design, I intend to add different pages, functionality, custom CSS, and other tweaks to make this project my own.
+Full stack MERN project not affiliated with a university course.
+Development is ongoing to further my learning of JavaScript and a full stack application.
+I intend to add different pages, functionality, custom CSS, and other tweaks in the future.
 I then intend to reuse parts of this work in other future MERN projects, where I can recycle some of the error-handling, middleware, and user authentication code sections.
+This project was first developed by following the Udemy course: MERN Stack Course 2022 - MongoDB, Express, React and NodeJS by John Smilga.

 <h2>Screenshots/ GIFs</h2>